procub3r/rizc-v/README.md

 A RISC-V emulator written in Zig with the goal of running Linux.

+## This repo has been ARCHIVED on 27 Feb 2025.
+## This has been a great run but this project has been restarted at [procub3r/riscv-emu](https://github.com/procub3r/riscv-emu).

 ## Dependencies

 - Grab `riscv64-elf-*.tar.gz` from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) releases and add the `bin/` folder to PATH to build tests.